Once you’ve ordered THE wedding dress, it’s time for our favorite part of wedding planning:

 13. Backless Halter

-Put one strap over each shoulder, criss cross them in back, wrap them around the waist, and tie them.
+Put one strap over each shoulder, crisscross them in the back, wrap them around the waist, and tie them.

 It’s no surprise that this is such a popular wedding look — pulling it off is a piece of cake!